Skip to content

 Moves for Mind and Mood offers seniors a gentle program using the following static and dynamic mindfulness practices:

 Weekly classes are delivered via Zoom, roughly 90 minutes in length for eight weeks.
 Participation is voluntary.
-The leader, Daniel McBain, MD, is a former family physician with a focused practice in primary care psychiatry, medical psychotherapy, and counselling.
-Dr McBain is also a black sash candidate in Wing Chun Kung Fu.
+The leader, Dr. Daniel McBain, is a former family physician with a focused practice in primary care psychiatry, medical psychotherapy, and counselling.
+Dr. McBain is also a black sash candidate in Wing Chun Kung Fu.

 Who Can Participate